“Pain is deep”: Jerry Amilo shares video of last moment of late daughter

 - Jerry Amilo has shared a video of the last moment he spent with his daughter, who died a few weeks ago

-- The actor has lost his daughter who he recently reunited with after two years of separation because she was aboard
+- The actor lost his daughter, who he recently reunited with after two years of separation because she was aboard

-- In the clip shared by the actor, his daughter went for medical check up and was being attended to at the hospital
+- In the clip shared by the actor, his daughter went for a medical check-up and was being attended to at the hospital

-Legit.ng had reported that the video of the actor laying his daughter to rest had surface online and attracted sympathy from his fans.
+Legit.ng reported that the video of the actor laying his daughter to rest had surfaced online and attracted sympathy from his fans.

-In a new recording shared by the movie star, his daughter was in the hospital undergoing series of medical tests.
+In a new recording shared by the movie star, his daughter was undergoing a series of medical tests in the hospital.

-At a point, she had to be out in a machine to ascertain what was wrong with her.
-Some medial personnel were also seen checking her at the hospital.
+At one point, she had to be put in a machine to determine what was wrong with her.
+Some medical personnel were also seen checking her at the hospital.

 Jerry Amilo says he's waiting for daughter

-In the caption of the post, the actor who was slammed for posting Jnr Pope's corpse said his daughter promised him she will be back.
+In the post caption, the actor slammed for posting Jnr Pope's corpse said his daughter promised him she would be back.

 Jerry Amilo noted that he was still waiting for her outside.
 He declared his love for the departed.